RetroDECK/ES-DE/INSTALL-DEV.md

 [RapidJSON](http://rapidjson.org)

-For RapidJSON, you don't need to compile it, you just need the include files:
+For RapidJSON you don't need to compile, you just need the include files:

 ```
 git clone git://github.com/Tencent/rapidjson.git